TedHusted/awake/awake.md/awake.md

 Phoebe: Do not the Stoics have a youth club?
 Or Kolutshan?

 Leto: The Stoics do, but nobody there knows how to have fun.
 Kolutshan doesn’t seem interested in young people.
-It’s only for old folks. — The Fusion center just put in an actual pool table.
+It’s only for old folks. — The Fusion center put in an actual pool table.
 Great for hand/eye coordination.

 Leaning over the table, Leto mimes pulling back on a pool cue.

 Phoebe: Stoicism was good enough for your father and I. What is so special about Fusion?
-All of the philosophies are about the same.
+The philosophies are all about the same.

-Leto: I like Fusion because it feels like a system and not just a grab bag of sayings.
+Leto: I like Fusion because it feels like a system and not a grab bag of sayings.

 She leans forward and clasps her hands together.